opentok/opentok-android-sdk-samples/Archiving/README.md

 This sample web service provides a RESTful interface to interact with archiving controls.

-> Note: You can also build your server from scratch using one of the the [server SDKs](https://tokbox.com/developer/sdks/server/).
+> Note: You can also build your server from scratch using one of the [server SDKs](https://tokbox.com/developer/sdks/server/).

 ## Configure the app to use your web service
 After deploying the server open the `ServerConfig` file in this project and configure the `CHAT_SERVER_URL` with your domain to fetch credentials from the server: